 Social Media Marketing Manager

 Most businesses have a presence on at least one social media site.
-While some companies have a dedicated team to manage social media accounts, and others share management duties among staff, there are many which are happy to outsource management of their sites, presenting a great opportunity for people looking to set up a home based business.
+While some companies have a dedicated team to manage social media accounts, and others share management duties among staff, there are many who are happy to outsource the management of their sites, presenting a great opportunity for people looking to set up a home-based business.

 You don’t need any formal training to enter the field, although a deep understanding of how social media works will help.
 If you feel the need to brush up on your skills, there are plenty of free courses out there, including the ten you can find at this link.
 If you need some inspiration, Sabrina Phillip says she took on contracts worth over $2,600 a month within months of starting out.